 Back to the Story

 Doug remembers reading about the problems of technical debt (aka a mess) recently and suggests that this is probably what they’re starting to see.
-The team agrees to run a 2 day spike to investigate this issue and they warn Product Owner Sue that this will affect what they’re able to deliver.
+The team agrees to run a 2 day spike to investigate this issue and they warn Product Owner Paula that this will affect what they’re able to deliver.

 Coding Java the team have a rich supply of tools available to them: